The Evils of Hate at First Sight (How Fear Turns to Racism)

 There's no way of knowing how someone is going to be like without getting to know them directly, but sadly people would rather just look at the cover than read the book.

 What doesn't make sense is why we continue to do this (meaning judge) when we get judged by others.
 Shouldn't we be more sympathetic and understanding given how people view us?

 Apparently not because a person who is judged for being unattractive has the audacity to judge someone else for that same reason.
 The hypocrisy is really becoming like the 8th deadliest sin.

-You see a person, think you know what they're all about, and end up with egg on your face.
+Because we see this all the time on talent shows.
+First you see a person and think you know what they're all about only to end up with egg on your face.
 The last thing you want is to feel like an idiot.